EMBL-EBI-SUBS/subs-data-model/README.md

-subs-data is the core API for the EMBL-EBI Unified submission interface (USI).
+subs-data-model is the core object model for the EMBL-EBI Unified submission interface (USI).

 ## Building